descope-sample-apps/zero-to-auth/README.md

 ## zero-to-auth App

-zero-to-auth App is Sample app will be usfull for the workshop for "Add authentication flow using Descope". this app includes
+The zero-to-auth App is a sample app that can be useful for the "**Adding authentication flow using Descope**" workshop.
+This app includes:

-NodeJS server
+- NodeJS server
-React App client
+- React App client

 ## Getting Started

-This Sample app is contain **NodeJS server** and **React App client**.
-After the first-time configuration, you can

-### Quick Start
+Follow these steps to quickly get started:

 1. Install dependencies (root level)- `npm install`
 2. Start the zero-to-auth (root level) - `npm run dev`

-The client is now running on `http://localhost:3000` And The Server is now running on port 8080
+Now the client is running on `http://localhost:3000` and the server is running on port `8080`.